spryker/spryker-docs/docs/pbc/all/cart-and-checkout/202204.0/base-shop/tutorials-and-howtos/add-additional-countries-to-checkout.md

 ---
-title: "HowTo: Add additional countries to checkout"
+title: Add additional countries to checkout
-description: Learn how to add additional countries to the checkout.
+description: This HowTo explains how to add additional countries to the checout.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/howto-add-additional-countries-to-spryker-checkout